Bridge: Failures

 maintenance).
 Over time, bridge failures have led to significant improvements in bridge design, construction, and maintenance practices.
 Before the advent of bridge engineering procedures based on rigorous, scientific principles, bridges frequently failed.
-Failures were most common in the mid 1800s, when the rapidly expanding railway networks were building hundreds of new bridges every year around the globe.
+Failures were most common in the mid-19th century, when the rapidly expanding railway networks were building hundreds of new bridges every year around the globe.
 In the United States, 40 bridges per year failed in the 1870s, amounting to 25% of all bridges built in that decade.

-In the modern era, in spite of advances in bridge engineering methodologies, bridge failures continue to be a global issue.
+In the modern era, in spite of advances in bridge engineering methodologies, bridge failures continue to occur regularly.
 In Australia, the King Street Bridge collapsed in 1962, a year after opening, due to improper welding techniques.
 In Palau, the Koror–Babeldaob Bridge collapsed in 1996, three months after a repair operation made major changes to the bridge.
 In 1998, the Turag-Bhakurta Bridge in Bangladesh collapsed due to river waters scouring away the soil around the bridge supports.
 The Millennium Bridge in London opened in 2000, but closed two days later due to excessive swaying.
 It did not open until two years later – after dampers were installed.
-About half of all bridge failures in the early 21st century in the US were due to water-related causes, such as flood damage or scouring (water currents undermining the bridge supports).
+About half of all bridge failures in the early 21st century in the US were due to flood damage or scouring (water currents undermining the bridge supports).